 Otto also offered his newest insight that the essence of the process is moving from ego- (I know this and that) to eco-consciousness (the whole wants this or that).
 As a meta frame for this insight he offered a broad view of economic evolution and what drives our collective perpetuation of contemporary human suffering: (1) Ecological Divide (self does not = nature); (2) Social Divide (self does not = other); and, (3) Spiritual Divide (self does not = self).
-He goes on to suggest that we can heal these divides by journeying through the U together.
+He continues to suggest that we can heal these divides by journeying through the U together.

 These new insights and framing help give a broader context to Theory U as a personal-societal transformation process.
 At the same time, a number of us found a shared discomfort with this leap from a socio-political framing of late capitalism to the personal-collective journey of the U.

 After significant reflection, I believe that our small circle of participants (notably including the only young person of color as well as queer, youth and activist women at the workshop) found each other because of a shared sensibility.
 We stand on a bridge from the meta to the personal-societal that is not explicit in Otto’s representation of the Theory U journey.
 Most simply, what we offer to healing these great divides is our visceral knowing (or even fleeting glimpses of) nature = my community, other (than master) = my community, self = my community.